Campus diversity update

 Identify and reward initiatives pertaining to outstanding work in the field of diversity by individual students, faculty and staff, student groups and departments/units on campus.

 2016-17 – The Office of Multicultural Student Development recognized and awarded students, faculty and staff at the end of the 2017 school year for their accomplishments in promoting diversity and inclusive excellence during the school year.

 This initiative is being expanded.
 A Faculty Staff Infusion Inclusion Award Certificate was presented at the Inclusion Infusion Summer Diversity Institute, a second Faces of Courage Award program is being planned for fall 2018, and additional rewards for diversity initiative by students, faculty and staff being identified by the University Planning and Priorities Council.

 Revamp and restore the faculty fellows program in order to better recruit faculty members with a demonstrated commitment to diversity in their respective areas of study.

-Academic Affairs is assessing options related to more intentional recruitment efforts for faculty members from underrepresented populations.
+2015-16 – Academic Affairs began assessing options related to more intentional recruitment efforts for faculty members from underrepresented populations.

 - Appalachian Cares

 - Chancellor’s Student Advisory Board